nilomr/pykanto/dependencies/instructions.md

 #### To Do:
 - [ ] Write function to get recordings from n mins before sunrise that day to n minutes after.
 - [ ] Add a 'global' progress bar to the batch segment function!
-- [ ] Update segmentation funtion to only export trimemd audio segment IF it doesn't exist OR some value has changed
 - [ ] Improve way to deal with year - either select one year of data or all years
-- [ ] Fix segment_songs() to use context manager (with ... as ...)